denten-books/plain-text/2-chapter.md

 definition is for it to qualify as a valued individual in a valued class.
-The work comes to be discovered, defined, and valued as poetry only by way of a preexisting generic characteristic which the critic began by adopting as his perspective glass to envision it [foobar sense]."
+The work comes to be discovered, defined, and valued as poetry only by way of a preexisting generic characteristic which the critic began by adopting as his perspective [@krieger_literary_1968, 292]."
 All this just to say that even for scholars like Frye, the process of valuation happens before the encounter with the text.
 In designating the poem as a poem, the critic already has brought with her a set of preconceived notions that distinguish what constitutes poetry, and what does not; who is in and who is out.
 From this viewpoint, abjuring the task of explicit value formation borders on the irresponsible.

 Critics like E. D. Hirsch offered a compromise between these two positions, arguing that although value-making contaminates all acts of interpretation, the